 Weidman v.
 Ford Motor Company (E.D.
 Mi.) – Mitch achieved class certification and defeated summary judgment for owners and lessees of certain 2013-2018 Ford F-150 trucks that suffered from defective master cylinders, causing brake failure.

-Mitch is a member of the Alabama State Bar and the organization’s Young Lawyers Section.
-He is also a member of the American Association for Justice and the Hugh Maddox Inns of Court.
+Mitch is a member of the Alabama State Bar and Montgomery County Bar Association.
+He is also a member of the Hugh Maddox Inns of Court.

 Beasley Allen lawyers representing 6.5 million class members in the Toyota fuel pump class action…

 Beasley Allen lawyers Clay Barnett, Rebecca Gilliland, Mitch Williams and Dylan Martin, along with DiCello,…

 Beasley Allen has named Alyssa Baskam, Rachel Boyd Minder, James Eubank, Brittany Scott and Soo…

 On Nov.
 23, 2020, our firm filed another proposed class action against General Motors LLC….

 General Motors LLC failed to get a California federal judge to decertify a class of…